PTSD Thoughts, Intrusive Memories, and the Shadows of Childhood Trauma

 I’ve driven past the old house a few times since she moved.
 It’s inhabited by an inexplicably happy family of six.
 My mother says they’ve gutted the inside.
 It’s a new start for them, and for me, too.

 I still can’t write about my father in detail.
-The PTSD won’t let me.
+The complex PTSD and intrusive thoughts won’t let me.
 The brushstrokes I paint are broad and indistinct.
 The canvas is rough-hewn and hard to hold.
 But I’m painting him again.
 I’m uncovering lost art, and that’s the start of something like a masterpiece.